November 5, 2009 Comments Off on HELLO

 Song by Scott Wesley Brown was played to me in 2002 and 2003 by my Taiwanese friend, Miss Tsai.

-Miss Tsai was association with a large group of Jesus followers.
-An alternate name is:
+Miss Tsai was in association with a large group of Jesus followers:

 The origin of the name Jesus came about in the seventeenth century.
 It was unknown 2000 years ago (obviously).
 It’s a mixture of English and Greek.
 The letter “J” was invented sometime in the 1600’s.